 That'll make the hiring manager drop her copy of Saving Normal.

-Pro Tip: It’s challenging to write a social work resume objective or resume summary.
+Pro Tip: It’s challenging to write a resume introduction.
 So—write it last, then cherry-pick material from your resume.

 Then she comes to yours.